 V-RAM or Video RAM is used for displaying images and graphics in a complex way.
 It is particularly handy when we talk about games, 3D images, or high-quality video files.
 If you are a game lover you must know that V-RAM is the one that is responsible for your high-quality gaming experience.

 Cache memory is a types of volatile memory that work as an intermittent between the RAM and the CPU.
 It the fastest memory among all the volatile memories.
 The size is much smaller compared to RAM.
+Is 8GB RAM is enough for gaming.
 The speed of a cache memory increases when the data storage is more.

 Hard Disk Drive cache:

 Hard Disk Drive (HDD) cache is a kind of volatile memory that is embedded on a hard disk drive for speeding up the internal memory of the computer.
 It uses a small part of RAM for transferring information quickly to the microprocessor.

 SSD cache enhances system performance by rendering quick access of memory on Solid State Drive (SSD).
 It is very useful for the CPU in the sense that searching information on hard drives is no longer required as it is very time-consuming for the CPU.